okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/architecture-center/directory-coexistence/lab-3-generic-database/index.md

 To test the password import inline hook:

-1. Open a private/incognito window and navigate to the same URL as before, `http://localhost:8080`.
+1. Open a private/incognito window and navigate to the same URL as before: `http://localhost:8080`.
 1. Sign in with the user's email address and password: `user2@example.com` and `password`.

    <div class="half border">